kbaseattic/roadmap/Product proposal template.md

   4. If the new functionality is improved experience, then the Narrative should be "annotated" to describe how the platform improvement would improve that experience.
 Many times the improvement might not directly impact the Narrative experience and that is ok as long as the improvement is described in the Narrative.

 ### Timeline
-  A timeline should include partial, stepwise goals with a rough timeline.
+  A timeline should include partial, stepwise goals with a rough timeline (in terms of estimated number of sprints).
 For example, what partial functionality or improvements would be available at the end of each sprint.
 Please avoid excessively detailed implementation plans in this document, though some implementation plans may be needed in order to specify a timeline.

 ### Test plan
 Should include both internal testing and external user testing/user engagement.